 Credence Clearwater Revival.

-I'd be by 1968, I think.
+I'll be in 1968, I think.

 We've got people in this country all over the place that could be part of cells.

-They really got reamed for doing a horrible job of preventing it when it was uh in many people's minds it was preventable.
+After 9-11 happened, you have to understand leadership and law enforcement after 9-11, they really got reamed for doing a horrible job of preventing it when it was, in many people's minds, it was preventable.

 At least if the dots had been connected, we'd have known more before it than we did after it.

-And uh it's it's uh it's tough call.
+And it's a tough call.

-You know, the the loose de what is the loose definition of an enemy combatant?
+What is the loose definition of an enemy combatant?

 Do you have it handy?

-Round them up and put them in the constant, you know, some site of and and some kind of internment camp.
+And to me, that's like, you know, round them up, round them up and put them in a constant, you know, some site of, and some kind of internment camp.

-Well, let me ask you this.
+Let me ask you this.

-Do you do you have a fear or a suspicion that at some point your government will use the features of the Patriot Act to round up people who have nothing to do with any suspicion whatsoever of terrorism?
+Do you have a fear or a suspicion that at some point your government will use the features of the Patriot Act to round up people who have nothing to do with any suspicion whatsoever of terrorism?

-Uh it's my feeling that if they can generate enough public hostility towards a group, i.e.
+It's my feeling that if they can generate enough public hostility towards a group, i.e. smokers, redheads, anybody, that they can get enough public sympathy to round people up.

 I truly believe that.